sartios/gatsby-blog-example/content/posts/02-03-2018-react-project-setup/index.md

 ## create-react-app

-Babel and Webpack need configuration files in order to do their tasks.
-But most of the React projects have the same configuration.
+Babel and Webpack need configuration files in order to accomplish their tasks, but most React projects have the same configuration.

-`create-react-app` is a great tool that generates a React project with an optimized configuration for Babel and Webpack.
-In addition, it provides the option to `eject` the configuration and extend it as you like.
+`create-react-app` provides the configuration out of the box and generates a React project.
+It has the `eject` command that allows you to extend this configuration.

 **Installation**